-This article provides information about handling kites during rescue situations both onshore and from boats.
+This article provides information to rescuers about handling kites during rescue situations both onshore and from boats.

 For an injured kitesurfer still attached to his kite it is desirable to immediately pull the first safety release then secure the kite.

 If the kite is still causing issues, the second safety can also be released - but only if the detached kite will not cause danger for others downwind.

 Kites can be safely handled even in very strong winds by simply grabbing the (fat) leading edge tube close to or at the middle of the leading edge.

 The front lines of a kite go through the centre of the bar front and connect to the rider's harness via the Chicken Loop and are also connected to the safety leash.
 It is usually safe to grab these centre/front lines to control and secure the kite.
 Kitesurfers do this during a self landing.

 The rear lines of a kite connect to the ends of the control bar.
 Pulling on the control bar will power up and possibly relaunch the kite, so this must avoided during a rescue situation.

 A kite can be well secured by turning it upside down on a beach with the leading edge pointing directly into the wind.

 Sand should be placed on portions of the canopy between the struts to weigh it down and stop the leading edge catching the wind and the trailing edge from flapping too much.

 All kites have a "dump valve" positioned on the inside of the leading edge tube close the centre strut.